 - Practice living with an open Heart.
 Anahata isn’t just for the yoga mat, it calls for a transformation in your entire life.
 What brings your heart to life?
 Children, animals, art, nature?
 Helping others?
 Find this and follow the thread.

-More than technicalities, living in Anahata requires a surrender of the ego, which can feel like a quantum leap from world of “normal” human life.
+Living in Anahata requires a surrender of the ego, which can feel like a quantum leap from world of “normal” human life.
 It’s no coincidence that even in the physical body, the greatest distance between two chakras is from manipura to anahata.
 This movement isn’t a linear progression—it’s not about gaining more and more energy until you can force yourself by the ego to live from the Heart—but a radical dropping away of self-concern.

 Without this attitude, you can move the energy and experience beautiful states related to Anahata, but they will come and pass just like any other state.
 Only when you are ready to let everything go, to die into love, then you can come to truly live in the kingdom of God that is inside your Heart.